cocos/cocos-docs/en/physics/character-controller/index.md

 > That is because when every frame when the synchronization of the position from the render scene to the physics world, the center offset must be taken into consideration.

+It can be noticed that the Character Controller applies no force like gravity by default, developers need to add custom forces or change the velocity to simulate the movement or rotation.

 ## Determine if on the Ground

 Use the `isGrounded` method to determine whether a character controller is standing on some colliders with the following code.